jarrettfuller/jarrettfuller.github.io/writing.md

 <!--<h1>Books</h1>-->
 <div class="images-left"><img src="/images/writing_parsons.jpg">
     <h3>1, 10, 100 Years of Form, Typography, and Interaction at Parsons (Oro Editions, 2021)</h3>
-    <p>IN 2021, I worked with the Communication Design department at Parsons to edit this 400 page publication documenting the history of the program, organized around three distinct timescales: the last century, the last decade, and the last year.
+    <p>In 2021, I worked with the Communication Design department at Parsons to edit this 400 page publication documenting the history of the program, organized around three distinct timescales: the last century, the last decade, and the last year.
 The book was released in February 2022 by <a href="https://www.oroeditions.com/">Oro Editions</a></p>

     <p><a href="https://amzn.to/3EXIHZv">Buy the book here.</a></p>
 </div>